talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 and an IPv6 extension header called the Segment Routing Header (SRH) [RFC8754] to signal and control the forwarding and path of packets by imposing an ordered list of path details that are processed at each hop along the signaled path.
 Because SRv6 is fundamentally bound to the IPv6 protocol, and because of the reliance on a new header there are security considerations which must be noted or addressed in order to operate an SRv6 network in a reliable and secure manner.
-Specifically, some of the main properties of SRv6 that affect the security considerations are:
+Specifically, some primary properties of SRv6 that affect the security considerations are:

-   *  SRv6 makes use of the SRH which is a new type of Routing Extension Header.
-Some security considerations of the SRH are discussed in [RFC5095] and [RFC8754].
+   *  SRv6 may use the SRH which is a type of Routing Extension Header defined by [RFC8754].
+      Some security considerations of the SRH are discussed in [RFC5095] section 5 and [RFC8754] section 7.

-   *  SRv6 consists of using the SRH on the IPv6 data-plane, and therefore known security considerations of IPv6 [RFC9099] are applicable to SRv6 as well.
+   *  SRv6 uses the IPv6 data-plane, and therefore known security considerations of IPv6 [RFC9099] are applicable to SRv6 as well.

    *  While SRv6 uses what appear to be typical IPv6 addresses, the address space is processed differently by segment endpoints.
       A typical IPv6 unicast address is composed of a network prefix, host identifier, and a subnet mask.
-      A typical SRv6 segment identifier (SID) is broken into a locator, a function identifier, and optionally, function arguments.
+      A typical SRv6 segment identifier (SID) consists of a locator, a function identifier, and optionally, function arguments (LOC:FUNCT:ARG [RFC8986]).
       The locator must be routable, which enables both SRv6 capable and incapable devices to participate in forwarding, either as normal IPv6 unicast or SRv6.
       The capability to operate in environments that may have gaps in SRv6 support allows the bridging of islands of SRv6 devices with standard IPv6 unicast routing.